 How long does it take to reissue a check after I request a stop payment?

 Five business days for current year checks, but it may take longer for checks cut in a previous calendar year.
 We cannot reissue a check that has been stop paid until after we have received confirmation from the bank that the stop payment was successful.

 You can access your pay history by signing up or logging in to your myEP account.
 If you need records to join SAG-AFTRA, please call 818.955.6313.
 SAG-AFTRA will only accept faxes sent directly from our payroll department certified by our manager.

 To access your W-2, visit EP’s W-2 page.

 How can I submit an inquiry or correction to my tax form?

 Please fill out and sign our inquires and corrections form.

 How can I verify my employment with Central Casting?

 For employment verification, call Entertainment Partners at 818.955.6313.

-We are closed for Re-Registration and Updates, New Registration Onboarding, and all other events due to COVID-19.
+We are closed for Updates, Talent Onboarding, and all other events due to COVID-19.
 Our notices have the most up-to-date information, please check them for updates.